NAGARAJ ARABIANS STUD

 In our concept, the founding and primary stud stallions are defined as a dynamic component of the programme.
 The Mansour line of stallions (Nazeer, Ansata Ibn Halima, Ansata Halim Shah, Salaa El Dine, Adnan, Nejdy, Ibn Nejdy, NK Hafid Jamil, NK Jamal El Dine, NK Nadeer) is the basis of our breeding programme and serves as the most abundant source of improvements.
 This line of stallions has demonstrated a measurable influence over the course of generations.

-The genealogy of NK Ezz El Dine is a combination of the most valuable mares (NK Noha, NK Nabeelah, Nashua) from the Katharinenhof, repeated in that of NK Hamza, foremost being Adnan and Asfoura, followed by Ameera and Hanan.
+The genealogy of Al Wahed Al Nedj & NK Ezz El Dine is a combination of the most valuable mares from the Katharinenhof (NK Noha, NK Nabeelah, Nashua, Lutfia) followed by Ameera and Hanan.

 The goal of our breeding efforts is ideal features such as a noble head with an elegant concave line, a fine muzzle, large flexible nostrils, small ears, large black eyes, correct fore- and hind legs, croup and neck length in harmony with the length of the legs, and high tail carriage.

-The typical "look" of each of the three mare families, which we have chosen as the foundation for our breeding efforts and upon which our entire programme is built, remains intact.
+The typical "look" of each of the two mare families, which we have chosen as the foundation for our breeding efforts and upon which our entire programme is built, remains intact.

 - The family of Lotfeia - by Kamla - Hadban Enzahieh - Venus (Shahneekah Family)